straend/fik1.net/content/random/svtplay.md

 	ssh user@your.swedish.server -D 9090

 *	If you then put localhost and port 9090 as a socks proxy in your browser of choice, you could watch everything on SVTPlay, but all othter traffic would also be tunneled through your server.
+*	FoxyProxy
+	Install FoxyProxy from link above, and add a new proxy pointing to your tunnel add the following url patters
+		*svt.se*, *svtplay.se* and svt*akamai*.net
+	Profit

-*	So we install Privoxy and configure it to send only specific traffic through the server.
+*	If Youd like one proxy for your home network then use Pivoxy First install Privoxy and configure it to send only specific traffic through the server.
 	Minimal Privoxy config stolen from [Tor Wiki](https://trac.torproject.org/projects/tor/wiki/doc/PrivoxyConfig) and modified.
 	Remember to change the portnumber

 		# Generally, this file goes in /etc/privoxy/config
 		#